-These almond-cranberry shortbread cookies remind us of the holidays.
-Perfect recipe for potlucks, cookies swap parties and any holiday event.
+These almond-cranberry shortbread cookies remind us of the holidays—the perfect recipe for potlucks, cookie swap parties, and any holiday event.

 The cool weather is settling in slowly but surely in Minnesota.
-So far, we had a long fall, but as we are approaching the holidays, the snow and the wind chill are taking over the Twin Cities.
+So far, we have had a long fall, but as we approached the holidays, the snow and the wind chill were taking over the Twin Cities.

 Shortbread cookies are considered Christmas cookies, at least in the US.
 In other parts of the world, these cookies are enjoyed all year round.

-These shortbread cookies are not regular shortbread cookies, the orange hint from the orange zest and the chewy and crunchy texture from cranberries and almonds makes them festive and perfect for this time of year.
+These shortbread cookies are not regular shortbread cookies; the orange hint from the orange zest and the chewy and crunchy texture from cranberries and almonds make them festive and perfect for this time of year.

 Preheat the oven to 325F.

 Using a mixer, cream the butter, powdered sugar, almond extract, and salt until smooth and fluffy for about 3 minutes.

 Turn the mixer on low speed and gradually add flour and orange zest.
 A dough will form.
 This is the time to stir in the cranberries and almonds with a spatula.

 Form dough into a ball, then forms a log shape about 2 inches in diameter.
 Wrap the dough in plastic and refrigerate for at least an hour.

 Remove the dough from the refrigerator and slice it into ¼-inch thick slices.
 Place cookies on a parchment paper-lined cookie sheet about 1 inch apart.